TatCT/MARTA_infra/lex-web-ui/README.md

 [ResponseCard documentation](http://docs.aws.amazon.com/lex/latest/dg/API_runtime_ResponseCard.html).

 ## Dependencies and Build Setup

+IF YOU ENCOUNTER THE FOLLOWING ERROR:

+`digital envelope routines::unsupported`

+then run:

+`export NODE_OPTIONS=--openssl-legacy-provider`

+and retry.

 The application dependencies are managed using [npm](https://www.npmjs.com/).
 The build artifacts are bundled using [webpack](https://webpack.js.org/).
 Initial scaffolding of this project